Wednesday, December 25, 2024

 That legislation includes a provision to permit the “use of sand source within a system unit by federal coastal storm risk management projects or their predecessor projects” to nourish “adjacent beaches outside the system.”
 In other words: The Hereford Inlet sand is available.

-The legislation passed both houses of Congress on a bipartisan basis and has been sent to President Joe Biden for signature, which is expected within the next week.
+The legislation passed both houses of Congress on a bipartisan basis.
+President Biden signed it on Monday, Nov.
+25.

-The Amry Corps of Engineers will then be able to mine Hereford Inlet sand for federally authorized beach replenishments in Stone Harbor.
-It means the end of long and expensive pipes and pumps to move sand from Townsend Inlet to Stone Harbor beaches; it means less costly replenishment projects for Stone Harbor.
+The Army Corps of Engineers will be able to mine Hereford Inlet sand for federally authorized beach replenishments in Stone Harbor.
+It means the end of long and expensive pipes and pumps to move sand from Townsend Inlet to Stone Harbor beaches; it means less costly replenishment projects for the borough.

 It also means more sand will be available from the Townsends Inlet borrow area for beaches to the north like Avalon’s, which have less sand than they would otherwise have if it did not have to be shared with Stone Harbor.